LPN vs. CNA: Comparing Potential First Steps into the Nursing Field

-Before joining either the nursing or nursing assistant ranks, you will need to spend time in school.
-Both professions require education and training, although the amount of time differs.
+Before joining either the nursing or nursing assistant ranks, you will need to be prepared for the roles.
+Both professions require education or training, although the amount of time differs.
 An important thing to remember is that neither of these careers is a dead-end.
 There is always the ability to go back to school to earn a more advanced degree and grow in your nursing career.
-The opportunities are abundant in the nursing field.

-To become a licensed professional nurse, you will need either a Diploma or Certificate in nursing.
-This usually takes twelve months and involves both classroom time and clinicals.
-Once you have obtained your Practical Nursing Diploma, you will have to sit for the NCLEX-PN exam.
-You will need to pass this exam in order to be licensed and able to work.
+To become a licensed practical nurse, you will need either a Diploma or Certificate in nursing from an approved nursing program in your state.
+The Practical Nursing Diploma program at Rasmussen College involves both classroom time and clinical experiences, and can be completed in as few as 12 months.4 Once you have obtained your Practical Nursing Diploma, you will have to sit for the NCLEX-PN exam.
+LPNs need to pass this exam in order to be licensed and able to work.

-Certified nursing assistants usually only need a high school diploma and a 4–12-week program at a community or technical college.
+Certified nursing assistants typically need a high school diploma (or equivalent) and must complete a multi-week nursing assistant training program.
 These programs typically combine both classroom and clinical experience to teach basic anatomy and physiology, nutrition, basic patient care, how to take vital signs and other information pertinent to nursing assistants.
 Once students have finished and obtained a Certificate, they must take a state exam in order to become licensed and begin working.

-3Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed February, 2020] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 225,056 LPN job postings, January 1, 2019 – December 31, 2019)